wmbrown18/TwitterFingerz/READme.md

 	Once installed create a new folder in the C:\ drive and name it "data".
 Within the "data" folder create another folder named "db".
 2. Download the latest MongoDB-PHP driver.
 This PHP Driver must match the PHP version of your Xampp install.
 It is also dependent on the version of MongoDB that is installed on your machine.
 For a full compatibility list visit: https://docs.mongodb.com/ecosystem/drivers/php/#compatibility
-	Since we are using MongoDB version 3.4 and PHP version 7.1 our MongoDB-PHP driver should be a minimum of version 1.2.
-	We will be using version 1.2.8 found here: http://pecl.php.net/package/mongodb
+	Since we are using MongoDB version 3.4 and PHP version 7.1 our MongoDB-PHP driver should be a minimum of version 1.2 We will be using version 1.3.1 found here: http://pecl.php.net/package/mongodb
 3. Click on the MongoDB-PHP driver that is compatible and navigate to 'DLL' list.
 There are 4 downloads for each version of PHP, categorized by your operating system's architecture and whether or not your version of PHP utilizes thread safety.
+To find this information:
+	3a.
+Open Xampp and start the Apache server.
-To find this information go to your web browser and in the address bar type: 'localhost/phpinfo.php'.
+	3b.
+Go to your web browser and in the address bar type: 'localhost/dashboard/phpinfo.php'.
 	'Ctrl-F' searching for "Thread Safety" to determine whether it is enabled or disabled.
 If it is enabled choose a MongoDB-PHP driver link that contains "(TS)" and if your installation of Windows is 32-bit make sure that it also contains "x86".
 4. The downloaded zip file will contain a dll file "php_mongodb.dll" which should be placed within your Xampp install folder.